 - a.
-Drawings at 1/8" or 1/4" = 1'-0", with scale noted. - b.
-Drawing title, graphic scale, and north arrow. - c.
-All slopes, with a slope arrow and note pitch. - d.
-All rooftop equipment, such as mechanical, evaporative coolers, photovoltaic, and solar thermal equipment. - e.
-Clearly labeled parapets or other mechanical screening devices.
+Drawings at 1/8" or 1/4" = 1'-0", with drawing title, notation scale, graphic scale, and north arrow.
+All required information must be legible and easily shown. - b.
+All slopes, with a slope arrow and note pitch. - c.
+All rooftop equipment, such as mechanical, plumbing, evaporative coolers, photovoltaic, solar thermal equipment, etc. - d.
+Clearly labeled parapets or other mechanical screening devices. - 8.
+Typical Unit Plans (drawn at a larger scale than floor plans) that includes:

-- 8. Typical unit plans (drawn at a larger scale than floor plans). - 9.
+- a.
+Dimensions of overall kitchen extents, including base countertop lengths that are consistent with the requirements of this document. - b.
+Required unit furnishings. - 9.
+A schedule of finishes for floors, walls, ceilings, bases, and cabinets. - 10.
 Exterior Elevations that include: - a.
 Elevations drawn at 1/8" or 1/4" = 1'-0", with scale noted. - b.
 Elevations of all sides and elevations that can be seen from beyond the property and those that cannot be seen, such as courtyard walls. - c.
 Drawing title and graphic scale. - d.
 Title of each elevation delineated. - e.
 Vertical elevation dimensions starting at grade, indicating each floor level, plate line, and top of roof or parapets. - f.
-Key notes for doors, windows, awnings, and all other exterior building materials and finishes, including accent trims and the like. - 10.
-Interior elevations (kitchens and bathrooms). - 11.
+Key notes for doors, windows, awnings, and all other exterior building materials and finishes, including accent trims and the like. - 11.
+Interior elevations (kitchens and bathrooms). - 12.
 Site Sections that include: - a.
-A minimum of one cross section and one longitudinal section that best show the site and characteristics. - Approximate location of adjacent site structures and significant site characteristics 20 feet from property line.
+A minimum of one cross section and one longitudinal section that best show the site and its characteristics. - b.
+Approximate location of adjacent site structures and significant site characteristics 20 feet from property line.
 Characteristics include and are not limited to steps in grade, retaining walls, etc. - c.
-Partial site sections, if the site is complex. - 12.
+Partial site sections if the site is complex. - 13.
 Building Sections that include: - a.
 Drawings at 1/8" or 1/4" = 1'-0", with scale noted. - b.
 A minimum of one cross section and one longitudinal section. - c.
 Cross sections through courtyards. - d.
 All mechanical equipment and required screening. - e.
 Key notes per exterior elevations requirements. - f.
-Vertical dimensions per exterior elevation requirements. - 13.
+Vertical dimensions per exterior elevation requirements. - 14.
 Landscape Plan (prepared and stamped by a landscape architect licensed in the State of California) that includes: - a.
-Scaled landscape plan matching architectural site plan, with scale noted. - b.
-Graphic scale and north arrow. - c.
-All major trees, shrubs, and vine locations. - d.
-Plant material list keyed to plans, using Latin and/or common names as found on the drought-tolerant plant list being used, or the local jurisdiction's drought-tolerant plant list, if a local list is required. - e.
-Table and calculations showing that 75% of the plant selections by area are taken from the applicable drought-tolerant plant list. - f.
-Schedule of hardscape finishes, noting permeable pavers or concrete, if applicable. - 14.
+Scaled landscape plan matching architectural site plan, with drawing title, notation scale, graphic scale, and north arrow.
+All required information must be legible and easily shown. - b.
+All major trees, shrubs, and vine locations. - c.
+Schedule of hardscape finishes, noting permeable pavers or concrete, if applicable. - 15.
 Crime Prevention Through Environmental Design (CPTED) Documentation that includes: